heidihuang-wav/quartz/content/Yearly/2022 Mid-year Check-in.md

 - I need to keep up with goal #1 by spicing things up.
 	- From now until 6/21 (I’ll move back to campus and have access to the RSF), I’ll switch things up - do cardio somedays (or every day) and do stuff with my 2 10-lb dumbbells
 	- I think I also got bored of cardio cause it got repetitive (basketball and jump rope), so until I can use the RSF again introducing some variety should help.
-- Now that I have a Audible Premium Plus subscription (the annual discount was a lifesaver), and summer classes haven’t begun yet, keeping up with goal #2 should be fairly easy to do.
+- Summer classes haven’t begun yet, so keeping up with goal #2 should be fairly easy to do.
 I’ll just keep doing what I’ve been doing.
 Once classes start again, with audiobooks, I should still be able to hit my goal.
 It’ll just be a little more challenging.

 ## Reminder: Why Did I Choose These Goals?